richardnagle/training/behavioural-testing/course.md

 If you mostly test behaviours, you'll get more behaviours.
 Now start from scratch and do TDD in fully behavioural style.
 ---
+#The Four Elements of Simple Design
+In XP, Kent Beck defined Simple Design as
+    1. Runs all the tests
+    2. Has no duplicated logic
+    3. States every intention important to the programmer
+    4. Has the fewest possible classes and methods
+The order is important

+Over time this has become
+    1. Passes the tests
+    2= No duplication
+    2= Reveals intent
+    3. Fewest elements
+---
 #Further reading
 * **Ron Jeffries**<br>
     * *Thoughts on Mocks*<br>